COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

 All Green Card applicants, who receive their medical examination from either a Panel Physician or a Civil Surgeon on or after October 1, 2021, will need to show evidence of vaccination for COVID-19, or provide a valid reason why they should not be held to the new requirement.
 See Full Details

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ How to File Form I-612
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ How to File Form I-612

 Form I-612 is a USCIS application for J-1 and J-2 visa holders to waive the foreign residence requirement.
 If you are a J-1 or J-2 visa holder who is required to go back to your country of origin yet needs to stay in the United States, you may be eligible to file Form I-612.
 The immigration attorneys at Scott D. Pollock & Associates P.C. are here to help you stay safe by remaining in the United States.

 USCIS Form I-612 is called the “Application for Waiver of the Foreign Residence Requirement (under Section 212(e) of the Immigration and Nationality Act, as Amended).”
 Let’s break down that lengthy title to understand Form I-612 better.